Tidal is one of the less-used paid streaming services, with its main selling point being superior sound quality.

 Can Siri control Tidal?
 And on CarPlay?

-You may wonder whether you can use Siri in combination with Tidal, and will this work with CarPlay?
+You may wonder whether you can use Siri commands in combination with Tidal, and whether works with CarPlay?

 You can control parts of Tidal with Sri, which also works with CarPlay.
 However, some commands are limited, and issues are present with this.

 Like most other non-apple apps, you have to say “Do X on Y”, and this is the same with Tidal.